Last Updated on by

-This past weekend my husband Geoff and I had the pleasure of heading to Burnsville, North Carolina to spend four days of running and camping fun at Upstate Ultra’s Mt.
+This past weekend my husband Geoff and I had the pleasure spending four days of running and camping fun at Upstate Ultra’s Mt.
 Mitchell Trail Camp for Big Kids.
-I won’t lie: coming from Myrtle Beach (aka sea level) to participate in a trail running camp on a mountain with some significantly less elevation challenged and seriously badass runners intimidated the hell out of me.
+I won’t lie: coming from Myrtle Beach (aka sea level) to participate in Upstate Ultra’s trail running camp, on a mountain, with some significantly less elevation challenged and seriously badass runners, intimidated the hell out of me.
 I had visions of gasping and struggling my way up the mountain, all while yelling “go on without me” as I held the pack back.

-As it turns out, I would definitely gasp my way up the mountain, but had an incredibly fun and welcoming weekend none the less (spoiler alert: the only person I held back was my husband.
-But he signed up for that with the whole marriage deal).
+As it turns out, I would definitely gasp my way up the mountain.
+But have no fear: I had an incredibly fun and welcoming weekend none the less.
+Spoiler alert: the only person I held back was my husband.
+But he signed up for that with the whole marriage deal.

-Upstate Ultra’s running camp was a relatively unstructured, all abilities welcome running camp.
-It was definitely more “summer camp” than “instructional camp” with casual runs and tons of silly games (and beers and margaritas), and honestly that was part of the appeal.
+Upstate Ultra’s trail running camp, held in Burnsville, NC, was a relatively unstructured, all abilities welcome running camp.
+It was definitely more “summer camp” than “instructional camp” with casual runs, silly games, and no shortage of margaritas.
+If we are being honest: the casual nature of camp was part of the appeal.
 It was a chance to run, relax, laugh, and enjoy nature.
 I’ll be going back next year, and here’s why you should join me:

 Run Up and Down…and Up Again…the Highest Peak on the East Coast.

-Let’s get the most obvious one out of the way: it’s a running camp, and we get to run some amazing trails.
+Let’s get the most obvious one out of the way: it’s a running camp.
+As such, got to run some amazing trails.

 I’m a born and raised East Coaster, and a self proclaimed mountain gal.
 Yet, I’m ashamed to admit that until this past weekend, I’ve never even set my eyes on Mt.
 Mitchell, the highest peak East of the Mississippi (at 6,684 feet above sea level.)

-The good news is, I had PLENTY of opportunity to run up, down, and around the mountain over the course of the 4 day running camp, making up for anything I may have missed over the last 37 years.
+The good news is, I had PLENTY of opportunity to run up, down, and around the mountain over the course of the 4 day running camp.
+It definitely made up for anything I may have missed over the last 37 years.
 I never get tired of the amazing vistas, gnarly trails, and green covered mountains the East Coast has to offer.

-On Friday we started with an “easy” (if you are from anywhere with actual elevation, which I am currently not) run around Black Mountain Campground, ending at a gorgeous waterfall (Setrock Creek Falls).
+On Friday we started with an “easy” (if you are from anywhere with actual elevation, which I am currently not) welcome run.
+We ran around Black Mountain Campground, ending at a gorgeous waterfall (Setrock Creek Falls).

 Saturday morning we drove to the summit of Mt.
 Mitchell, and ran across the ridgeline covering the summits of Mount Craig, Big Tom, and more.
-This run was a timed out and back, so the faster runners in our group could cover more mileage, while the hikers in the back of the pack could also enjoy their time without any pressure to keep up.
-Being somewhere in the middle, we stumbled around both in awe of the views and laughing at our pathetic sea level lack of mountain goat legs.
+This run was a timed out and back.
+This allowed faster runners in our group could cover more mileage.
+And the hikers in the back of the pack could also enjoy their time without any pressure to keep up.
+Being somewhere in the middle, Geoff and I stumbled around both in awe of the views and laughing at our pathetic sea level lack of mountain goat legs.
 It was amazing.

 Sunday we all set out from our campsite to summit Mt.
 Mitchell and beyond, if desired.
 Geoff and I chose to run (well, hike is a better description) the 5.5 mile climb to the summit and back down.
 It was an absolutely gorgeous day for a hike, and a nice reprieve from the near 100 degree temps back home.